-SeriTech is investigating how its rapid detaching, dissolving microneedle technology could be applied to ocular patches as part of its ongoing commitment to impact lives and broaden access to a range of medical treatments.
+SeriTech is investigating how its fast-detaching dissolving microneedle technology could be applied to ocular patches as part of its ongoing commitment to impact lives and broaden access to a range of medical treatments.

 If microneedle ocular patches made you raise an eye, the thought of internal microneedle arrays could touch your heart.